trustbridge/intergov/docs/channel_api.rst

 An endpoint consists of two parts, either of which are optional, but the endpoint is only useful if at least one part is implemented.

  - The Posting API - A node uses this to send a message through a channel
- - The Receiving API - A node uses this to receive messages addressed (to it?) from a channel
+ - The Receiving API - A node uses this to receive messages addressed to its jurisdiction [#]_ from a channel

 These two APIs handle the complexities of the channel medium and are authorised to send messages on the channel (on behalf of an entity).
 Therefore, access to these APIs must be controlled.